AbdurazaaqMohammed/AXML-Editor/README.md

 * Ensure edit bar is fully visible on all screens
 * Add option to save APK with the updated manifest if an APK file was selected.
 * Add line numbers
+* try to figure out how to fix deobfuscated XML files like NP Manager does

 ## Done
 * Added buttons (in settings menu) to jump to the top/bottom of text